syncliteio/SyncLite/PR_DESCRIPTION_UNIX_SCRIPT_ROBUSTNESS.md

 ## Impact
 - No Java source or runtime behavior changes outside script orchestration.
 - No API or schema changes.
-- Linux/macOS operational experience becomes more predictable for first-time users.
+- Operator experience is more predictable for first-time users on both Windows and Linux/macOS.

 ## Checklist
 - [x] Backward-compatible script updates